cgaebel/NewLang/README.markdown

 * Cons
     * Complicates things.
 What could have once been undefined behavior now needs precise, well-documented semantics.

+### Unit tests for separate modules should be run in parallel.

+* Pros
+    * Testing becomes significantly faster.
+    * Thread-unsafe code will break.
+* Cons
+    * Every module's public API will need to be reentrant.

+_clark: This MAY be a good thing, since there's no legacy code that needs porting.
+And since it's baked into the language, it essentially REQUIRES people to write thread-safe APIs._

+## Built-in types

+* int\[8, 16, 32, 64, inf\] (unsigned types begin with `u`)
+* native (unsigned. memsize)
+* ptrdiff (signed, memsize)
+* bool (Only two valid assignments - true/false.
+No other assumptions about its representation are made.)
+* tinyfloat (equivalent to Cs `float`)
+* float (equivalent to Cs `double`)

 ## Object Model